NREL/fpeam/README.md

 ## Additional input datasets

-Region_production and region_destination values in the feedstock production dataset must be mapped to FIPS codes for use in MOVES and NONROAD (region_production) and in the router module (region_production and region_destination).
-Only one mapping is provided, thus the region column in the mapping should contain all region_production and region_destination values found in the feedstock production dataset.
-Any production or destination regions for which a FIPS mapping is not provided will be excluded from FPEAM calculations and results.
-Currently the region-to-FIPS mapping must be one-to-one, meaning that each unique region_production and region_destination code must map to one unique FIPS.
+`region_production` and `region_destination` values in the feedstock production dataset must be mapped to FIPS codes for use in MOVES and NONROAD (`region_production`) and in the router module (`region_production` and `region_destination`).
+Only one mapping is provided, thus the region column in the mapping should contain all `region_production` and `region_destination` values found in the feedstock production dataset.
+Any regions for which a FIPS mapping is not provided will be excluded from FPEAM calculations and results.
+Currently the region-to-FIPS mapping must be one-to-one, meaning that each unique `region_production` and `region_destination` code must map to one unique FIPS.
 Mappings which are not one-to-one will produce an error when the data is read in and must be corrected before FPEAM is run.
 Further development can allow for many-to-one and one-to-many mappings, if there is demand.

 TABLE: List of columns, data types and descriptions in the map of region_production and region_destination values to FIPS codes